Pool Coping Options For A Fibreglass Pool

 We recommend using products from Mapei for your coping installation.
 Ideally you should use Mapeisil AC as the adhesive for porcelain coping and Mapeisil LM for natural stone coping.

 Over our time in the industry we have found the products from Mapei to have great longevity and are a preferred installation product for many of our pool builders.
+However keep in mind new preferred installation methods can come up and we do make sure to keep our finger on the pulse with new methods, always be sure to contact us to get current recommendations.

 When it comes to the details, this is where you need to exert your research and make calculated decisions on who to believe and not believe.